 1. See if that item has another product page.

 If you come across an item with a zero (or N/A) sales rank, search Amazon to see if the item is being sold on another product page.
 Many times the exact same item will have multiple product pages.
-As I write this blog, the board game “Seinfeld Scene It – Deluxe Edition” has SIX product pages.
+As I write this blog, the board game “Seinfeld Scene It – Deluxe Edition” has FIVE different product pages.
 Those pages are offering the exact same game at prices that range from $14.69 to $324.99.
 As you might assume, the page that is offering this game at the cheapest price has the best sales rank, while the page offering the game for $324.99 has a ZERO sales rank.
 Even though Amazon is trying to combine all of the products with multiple pages, they’re still a long way off from completing that task.

-2. Check out product reviews.
+2. Check out recent product reviews.

 If an item sells often, then it most likely will have plenty of current 5-star Amazon product reviews.
 Be sure you check to see if the reviews are current.
-Just because an item has 500+ 5-star reviews from 2007 doesn’t mean that it will sell now.
+Just because an item has 500+ 5-star reviews from 2016 doesn’t mean that it will sell now.